 Garrett-Evangelical visiting students will be expected to join in the community life commitment that guides all AMBS students and faculty.
 Visiting students will also follow AMBS academic calendar and academic policies and procedures.
-A summary of pertinent policies and procedures is in the AMBS catalog (beginning on page 182).
+A summary of pertinent policies and procedures is in the AMBS catalog.
 The complete Academic Policies and Procedures Manual will be available once a student has enrolled.

 Garrett-Evangelical visiting students will pay AMBS tuition and fees for the courses they take from AMBS.

 The Garrett-Evangelical student can either pay by credit card on the online form (which is encrypted and secure), or indicate that he/she will pay by check.
 The student will not be enrolled until payment has been received in full.
 Failure to pay before the term begins will also result in a business hold.
 Garrett-Evangelical students who are placed on hold will not be able to take further courses or receive grades until payment is received in full and the hold is cleared.